GitMurf/roam-highlighter/README.md

 # How to Use the Highlighter

 **Note:** _I am a Windows guy but have tried my best to test on Macs as well.
 The shortcuts should be compatible with both Windows and Mac, as well as Chrome and Firefox.
-If by chance there is an issue, you can modify the shortcuts to whatever you prefer in both Firefox and Chrome in their respective Extension settings pages._
+If by chance there is an issue, you can modify the shortcuts to whatever you prefer in both Firefox and Chrome in their respective Extension settings pages._ (see [Demo 9 - Customizing Shortcuts](https://github.com/GitMurf/roam-highlighter/blob/master/README.md#demo-9---customize-shortcut-keys-in-chrome-and-firefox))

 - Press the Highlighter icon (or `Alt + X`) in the Extensions toolbar to activate it (only applies to the Tab you click it on)
 - **Show/Hide Side Window:** `Alt + X` to Open and Close the side window view and _Settings_.